Term Dates for 2013/2014 Academic Year

 - DukeCard: Each exchange student will receive a photo ID card from the DukeCard Office.
 The DukeCard is used to open building doors when they are locked, access parking lots, and buy goods and services at Duke using a Flexible Spending Account (FLEX).

-For incoming exchange information, please contact Ms. Candice Aldrich:
+For outgoing exchange information, please contact Ms. Candice Aldrich: